-- Take turns to say the sentence, 'I went shopping and I bought a (blanket), adding in a target word. - The next person repeats the first sentence and adds another target word, for example, 'I went shopping and I bought a blanket and a blackberry.' - The game continues until one person forgets a target word, or you run out of target words.
+- Take turns to say the sentence, 'I went shopping and I bought some (bread)), adding in a target word. - The next person repeats the first sentence and adds another target word, for example, 'I went shopping and I bought a bread and a brick.' - The game continues until one person forgets a target word, or you run out of target words.